canonical/vanilla-framework/docs/en/patterns/card.md

 ## Cards

-There are four card styles available to use in Vanilla, default, header, highlighted and overlay.
+There are four card styles available to use in Vanilla: default, header, highlighted and overlay.
 Our card component will expand to fill the full width of its parent container.

 ### Default